Table Of Contents

 Getting Around After Dark

-Public transit runs late, with the SkyTrain operating until around midnight, or later on some weekdays, but the last trains on weekends vary by line and day.
+Public transit runs late, with the SkyTrain operating until around Midnight or later on some weekdays, but last trains on weekends vary by line and day (check current schedules).

-The Canada Line runs until around 1:15am every day, while the Expo and Millennium Lines can have their last trains departing as early as 12:15am on Sundays and holidays.
+The Canada Line typically runs until around 1:15 AM, while the Expo and Millennium Lines can have their last trains departing earlier on Sundays and holidays.

 Uber and Lyft finally exist here (only took until 2020, but whatever).
 Surge pricing on weekend nights will make you cry, especially leaving downtown.